Dylankjy/Metronami/README.md

 - Python (3 or higher; Select **'Add to PATH'** during install) - [Download](https://www.python.org/downloads/)
 - NodeJS (LTS) - [Download](https://nodejs.org/en/)

 **Step 2:** Get the latest Metronami release [here](https://github.com/hiyamashu/Metronami/releases).
 Only select pre-release versions if you want to participate in early-release testing.
+Download links can be found under assets, `Source code (zip)`.

 **Step 3:** Open `start-metronami.cmd` (For Windows) or `start-metronami.sh` (For macOS & Linux) to start Metronami.
 To close the application, close the window or do `Ctrl+C` in the terminal window to terminate.